YOLA (Youth Orchestra Los Angeles)

 YOLA National Institute

-Open to select musicians of the 2019 YOLA National Symphony Orchestra, the YOLA National Institute (YNI) offers in-depth training and support to young musicians interested in pursuing a career in music.
+Open to musicians participating in the YOLA National Festival, the YOLA National Institute (YNI) offers in-depth training and support to a cohort of young musicians interested in pursuing a career in music.

 Partners in Music Learning

-This regranting initiative provides organizations in select regions across the U.S. to help unite, galvanize, and advance creative youth development and music programs.
+This regranting initiative provides organizations in select regions across the U.S. with support to help unite, galvanize, and advance creative youth development and music programs.

 YOLA National at Home